dbeley/ypc/README.md

   -df DEEZER_FILE, --deezer_file DEEZER_FILE
                         File containing the links of the deezer playlists (one by line).
+  -yf YOUTUBE_FILE, --youtube_file YOUTUBE_FILE
+                        File containing youtube urls (one by line).
+The file url_list_simple.csv exported by ypc is a good candidate.
   -n EXPORT_FOLDER_NAME, --export_folder_name EXPORT_FOLDER_NAME
                         Name of the export.
 Used to name the exports folder.
   -v, --download_video  Download the videos of the tracks found.